16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 Day 01 – Arrival at the Tribhuwan Kathmandu International Airport

 You can always reach the Tribhuwan International Airport.
-Upon arrival, you will be received by one of the airport employees with prior reservation of the hotel.
+Upon arrival, you will be received by one of the airport employees with a prior reservation at the hotel.
 They will help you to be taken to your hotel.

 There are no activities planned for the day, so you can register and relax at your hotel.
 Accommodation at the hotel in Kathmandu.
 Welcome to Kathmandu, the capital and cultural center of Nepal!
 You will be greeted with a cordial greeting and a simple transfer to your hotel.

-Day 02: tour of the Kathmandu valley and preparation for the trek
+Day 02: a tour of the Kathmandu valley and preparation for the trek

 A good option to save money is the small warehouses in Kathmandu that rent real expedition gear.
 These facilities recycle real cold weather equipment and special items required only for Nepal.
 For example, you might want a thick jacket and long pants to cross a high pass.